BenjaminJCox/CauseMe/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

+# Project Description

+In this project we utilise the [GraphEM](https://arxiv.org/abs/2001.03195) algorithm and use it to explore relations in the [CauseMe](https://causeme.uv.es/) data.